alex-bellon/til/README.md

 ## June 2020

+### Mon June 15
+- I was wondering how seedless watermelons are grown since the desired fruit that you'd want to make more of, ya know, has no seeds.
+This is how they do it:
+  > By contrast, seedless watermelons are grown from seeds.
+These seeds are produced by crossing diploid and tetraploid lines of watermelon, with the resulting seeds producing sterile triploid plants.
+Fruit development is triggered by pollination, so these plants must be grown alongside a diploid strain to provide pollen.

+### Sun June 14
+- The word "con-man" comes from [confidence trick](https://en.wikipedia.org/wiki/Confidence_trick), which is an attempt to defraud a person or group after first gaining their trust.
+So basically, what a con-man does.

+### Sat June 13
+- A **[crevasse](https://en.wikipedia.org/wiki/Crevasse)** is a deep crack in ice or a glacier, while a **crevice** is a deep crack in rock.

 ### Fri June 12
 - [Symlinks](https://en.wikipedia.org/wiki/Symbolic_link) work with Git!
 For some reason I assumed they didn't and never bothered to check.
 I will be spending my weekend combining a lot of files across my different repos :)